PNPC-CaPeL/capel-portal/content/en/observation.md

 ---
 title: We are interested in your observations
-menu:
-  show: true
+navigation: true
-  title: Observations
+menu_title: Observations
 weight: 4
 slug: observation
 description: Your observations are useful; they feed into national databases databases and help to improve our knowledge of nature,